signalkuppe/pequeno/README.md

 ## After build

-Using the **afterBuild config prop** you can execute async code after the website has been built.
+Using the **afterBuild** config prop you can execute async code after the website has been built.
 The afterBuild function receives the renderedPages argument, which contains all the pages created with all the data including the markup.

-For example you can create a sitemap and move the service worker file
+For example you can create a sitemap.

 ```js
 afterBuild: async function (renderedPages) {